vuestorefront/vue-storefront/packages/core/docs/general/key-concepts.md

 ## Composables

 ::: tip Composables?
 Is this a French meal?
-Composable is a function that uses Vue.js Composition API under the hood with some Vue-related business logic inside of it.
+Composable is a function that uses Vue.js Composition API under the hood.
 It's commonly named with a `use` prefix (eg. `useProduct`, `useCart`).
 This convention comes from the React community where we can find a very similar pattern - Hooks which inspired Vue.js core team to introduce the Composition API.
 :::

 **Composables are the main public API of Vue Storefront** and in many cases the only API except configuration you'll work with.